-One nonprofit noted a few years ago,
+One nonprofit noted online a few years ago,

 “When you compare that to direct mail, web maintenance and design, special events and other fundraising costs, prospect research is a small investment that yields greater returns and one that we’ve seen contribute to our fundraising growth ….
 Overall, our ROI from prospect research these past three years in 2,766%.
 It may seem like an incredible number, but it’s one that shows the power of prospect research and the true potential that exists when coupled with a well-functioning, aggressive fundraising program” (Houston Grand Opera).

-In the case of each nonprofit with which I worked, it was eye-opening how WealthEngine showed us we were focusing on the wrong prospects.
-For instance, those who get a lot of attention in the media may not be your best prospects, nor the most capable, in the end.
+In the case of each nonprofit with which I worked, it was eye-opening how these screenings helped to focus the nonprofits on the best and most realistic prospects rather than on those who constantly appear in the media.
+The latter may not be your best prospects, nor the most capable, in the end.

 Having said this, nonprofits must be prepared for another possibility.
-If you have spent a great deal of time nurturing relationships with a select few, it will take time to incorporate your newly-discovered WealthEngine prospects into your “major gift” cultivation plans.
+If you have spent a great deal of time nurturing relationships with a select few, it will take time to incorporate your newly-discovered wealth screening prospects into your “major gift” cultivation plans.
 Balance your excitement at identifying the new potential donors with careful consideration as to how you will bring them “up to speed” about your good work.

 Be careful not to leap into making a significant request for financial support until the proper groundwork has been laid.
-As Robert L. Thornton III, an outstanding Dallas volunteer with whom I worked in the 1990s once said, this is when you need to be doing, “the slow dance.”
+As Robert L. Thornton III – an outstanding Dallas volunteer with whom I worked in the 1990s – once said: this is when you need to be doing, “the slow dance.”

-In truth, after a certain length of time (a year or more, for example), WealthEngine data becomes outdated.
-People’s circumstances change, they acquire more things, they lose others.
+In truth, after a certain length of time (a year or more, for example), wealth screening data becomes outdated.
+People’s circumstances change, they acquire more things, and they sell or lose others.
 Their personal “value” can change dramatically.
-This is one reason you may want to consider having your prospect lists run again through WealthEngine after a year has transpired.
-Regardless, you should protect yourself – as well as the nonprofit and the confidential data you have been privy to – once you are no longer associated with the project for which the data was originally requested.
+This is one reason you may want to consider having your prospect lists run again through a wealth screening service later on.

 I would argue that publicly-available data is essential to properly developing a request for financial support and to focusing on the best possible prospective donors.
 But handling that information carefully is key – as is realizing that development professionals cannot (and should not attempt to) control every aspect of giving.
 See my article, “Listening to Donors and ‘Serendipity’ Happens.”